ericmedvet/slides/intro-ml-er-2324/02-definitions.md

 .cols[
 .c60[
-We cannot just take *another* X, because the problem is "given an Iris flower, assign a species".
+We cannot just take *another* $X$, because the problem is "given an Iris flower, assign a species".
 But we can introduce some **pre-processing**¹ steps that transform an $x \\in X$ in an $x' \\in X'$, with $X'$ being better, more suitable, for later steps.

 That is, we can design an $f\\subtext{pre-proc}: X \\to X'$ and an $X'$!